barath-uni/FlutterDartBluerprint/README.md

 GOALS

 If you like the use of this REPO, Dont forget to leave a Star.
 25 stars will be the goal!!

+Update (28/07/2022)
+After almost 3 years it is good to see that the repository is still getting "stars".
+However, I have not been actively adding any links.
+For those who want to support this repo with PRs, please go ahead.